PomfQ/Chat-Logger/README.md

 ## 🚨 Disclaimer

 This tool is intended for **educational and debugging purposes only**.
-Be mindful of privacy, terms of service, and ethical use when sniffing traffic in multiplayer environments. <br>
+Be mindful of privacy, terms of service, and ethical use when sniffing traffic in multiplayer environments, I DO NOT ENCOURAGE THE USAGE OF THIS TOOL FOR MALICIOUS INTENTS. <br>

 ⚠️ Use at your own risk.
 I take no responsibility if this results in a ban or any other consequences.